-Straßer and Schwehm introduced a performance model for mobile agent systems in [5].
+Straßer and Schwehm (1997) introduced a performance model for mobile agent systems.
 They compared the performance of Remote Procedure Calls (RPC) and agent migration analytically and validated their model experimentally.

-Helin et al. extended this performance model to wireless networks and studied three different code block transfer scenarios [6].
+Helin (1999) extended this performance model to wireless networks and studied three different code block transfer scenarios.

-Yang et al. formalized the description of migration sequences, optimized the communication means of mobile agents and experimentally used the presented optimizations in [7].
+Yang et al. formalized the description of migration sequences, optimized the communication means of mobile agents and experimentally used the presented optimizations in Yang.

-Farjami took TCP and IP for mobile agents into account with respect to the data amount to be transmitted and the execution time [8].
+Transport Control Protocol (TCP) and Internet Protocol (IP) for mobile agents were taken into account with respect to the data amount to be transmitted and the execution time by Farjami (2004).